godmodelabs/dexter/README.md

 - NPM config moved to configs
 - Prefixed config files for Dexter
 - Prefixed requirejs plugin files for Dexter
-- Moved libs for Dexter into dX subfolder TODO
+- Moved libs for Dexter into dX subfolder
+- Moved shims into libs/shim with better naming TODO